ray-project/ray/doc/source/tune/_tutorials/tune-xgboost.rst

 out.
 Should we combine ``max_depth=3`` with ``subsample=0.8`` or with ``subsample=0.9``?
 What about the other parameters?

 This is where hyperparameter tuning comes into play.
-Using tuning libraries such as Ray Tune we can try out combinations of hyperparameters.
+By using tuning libraries such as Ray Tune we can try out combinations of hyperparameters.
 Using sophisticated search strategies, these parameters can be selected so that they are likely to lead to good results (avoiding an expensive *exhaustive search*).
 Also, trials that do not perform